 In 1500 AD, some of the people who lived in what is now Angola were Bantu and some were San.
 A Bantu man from Congo, Kiluanje, probably started the kingdom of Ndongo there.
 Ndongo was sometimes pretty much independent, but at other times the rulers of Kongo also ruled Ndongo.

-Portuguese traders brought new crops from Brazil to Angola (and their other African colonies) in the 1500s – corn, potatoes, yuca root, sweet potatoes, and peanuts.
 In 1576, these traders started a city at Luanda where traders and Portuguese settlers lived.
-The traders sold rum and guns to Angolans and bought ivory and enslaved people, taking them on ships to work on sugar plantations in Brazil.
+The traders sold rum (a kind of alcohol) and guns to Angolans and bought ivory and enslaved people, taking them on ships to work on sugar plantations in Brazil.